cimt-ag/data_vault_pipelinedescription/documentation/Reference of core syntax elements.md

 There are various possibilities how to order the businesskeys of the multiple hubs / hub relations before concantenating them for hashing.
 Even though, not all execution engines might support the whole bandwidth, it should be defined in a standardizes way.
 Engines should reject unsupported patterns.

 Since the hash rules are an essential part of the interface, the following declaration standard is defined

+    syntax: [Group1] -> [group 2] ->…

+    One Group consists of :  <source elements class>/<ordering rules>

+    Source elements classes are:
+			“p” - (normal) parent tables
+			“r” - recursive parent tables
+			“d” - dependent child key elements

+    The sequence of source elements in the same group is not relevant

+    Ordering rules are:
+			“a” alphabethical target columnname
+			“e” explicit priorities
+			“p” same order as in the parent table
+			“o” order in declaration array(only possible for separated “p” and “r” source) “t” alphabetical target table name

+	The sequence of Ordering rules in the same group define the hierarchy of criteria

+Examples:

+* "p:op -> r:op -> d:ea"
+    * "p:op" all bk of parent tables, taking first all bk first from first table in the "parent_tables" array and so on.
+Sorting the bk of the same table like in the parent table
+    * "r:op" all bk of recursive parent tables, taking first all bk first from first table in the "recursive_tables" array and so on.
+Sorting the bk of the same table like in the parent table
+    * "d:ea" all dependent child key fields, ordered by priority and name
+* "prd/ta"
+	* Order fields by their source table name and field name.
+Dependent child key fields have the link tables itseld as table name

+# Open concepts
+There are some concepts open to be defined later.
+These will result in some upcoming syntax elements:

+## Hash assembly rules

+**"lnk" specific properties/ link_key_assemble_rule** (drafted option, default: “p/p-r/p-d/ea”)
+<br>Defines the rule, how to order the businesskeys for the link key concatenatenation.
+See section "Hash concat order rule declaration"  for detailed specification

+**"lnk" specific properties/link_key_explicit_content_order[]**
+(optional, must contain all relevant columns of parents and link
+<br>Specifies directly the order of businesskeys and dependent child key columns for hashing.
+Disables a link_key_assemble_rule

+**content_enddate_columns[]**
+(optional)
+<br>List of column  pairs, where an addtional enddate processing should be applied (might be interesting, when modification dates of the source are relevant for queries)

+## Deletion Detection
+Deletion detection can be implemented in multiple ways.
+DVPD will support declaratoin for some basic methods by using the following properties in the deletion_detection object.

+**"sat" specific properties/deletion_detection_rules[]**
+(optional)
+<br>Defines rulsets for a full data or partial data deletetion detection

+→ deletion_detection_rules

+### deletion_detection
+subelement of root

+**phase**
+(mandatory)
+<br>Declares the pipeline phase, the deletion detection will be applied.
+All other attributes depend on the phase (check out “phase definition for pipelines” in the concept)
+* “fetch” for the fetch phase
+*  “load” for the load phase

+### “Fetch” phase properties

+Properties for the deletion detection in the fetch phase depend highly on the source interface and implementation of the fetching module.
+The following properties are only suggestions

+**satellite_tables[]**
+(must be declared in the model)
+<br>Name of the satellite tables, where the deletion detection will be applied for

+**key_fields[]**
+(must be declared in fields[].
+The fields must be mapped to businesskeys of a parent of the satellites)
+<br>Names of the fields, used to retrieve the list of still available keys in the source.
+The modell mapping provides the necessary join relation to the satellite tables for determening the currently valid values in the vault.

+### “load” phase properties

+When the deletion detection is applied during the load phase, the followin properies must/may be set

+**deletion_rules[]**
+(mandatory)
+<br>List of deletion rules, in case different satellites need different approaches

+→ “load” deletion_rules[]

+### “load” deletion_rules[]

+**rule_comment**
+(optional)
+<br>Name or short description of the rule.
+Enables more readable logging of exection progress and errors.
+<br>*“All satellites of customer”*

+**satellite_tables[]**
+(mandatory,only declared satellite table names allowed)
+<br>List of satellite table names, on wich to apply the deletion detection
+<br>“rsfdl_cusmomer_p1_sat”,”rsfdl_customer_p2_sat”

+**partitioning_fields[]**
+(optional,only declared field names are allowed)
+<br>List of fields (and therefore vault columns), that restrict the range of data.
+Only vault rows that are related to the available values in theses fields in the stage, will be checked and deleted, should they are missing in the stage.
+<br>*“market_id”*

+**join_path[]**
+(optional,must begin with table containing at least one partitioning field,must contain all tables of the rule)
+<br>Describes the join path in the model to get from the partitioning key to the direct parent of the tables, where deletion detection should be applied.
+Links will be represented by their Esat/Sat.
+Only in case of non historized links, the link itself can be declared here.
+Declaration of the esat is necessary, since links might have multiple esat/sat with different meanings.

+Example:

+    Model: customer_hub(custId)->customer_contract_lnk/esat->
+	             contract(contId)->contract_from_customer_p1_sat

+	satellite_tables: contract_p1_sat

+	partitioning_fields: custId

+	join_path: customer_hub,customer_contract_esat

+	This will delete all acitve contract_from_customer_p1_sat rows, where the customer id is in stage but not the contId(=Hub key of satellite)